krewzer/readme-cruiser/README.md

 # readme-cruiser

->Cruise through readme files of npm modules in your node project.
+> Cruise through readme files of npm modules in your node project.

 ![](https://img.shields.io/github/commit-activity/m/shermix/readme-cruiser?style=plastic)

 ## Goals

-- test
+- Make a npm module depndency tree with Graphwiz or similar tool
-- test1
+- Integrate Codemirror for displaying package json in a Vue component

 ## Features/Roadmap

-- [ ] test
+- [ ] An API for readme-cruiser which renders module's readme file as markdown formatted text in terminal
-- [X] test1
+- [ ] A GUI based web app based upon the API

 ## Installation